xobs/minimax/README.md

 ## Verilog Port

-This repo is a Verilog port of the original VHDL code.
-It runs the same CI as the original VHDL implementation.
+This repo also contains a Verilog port of the original VHDL code.
+It runs the same CI as the original VHDL implementation, and should be equivalent.